IELTS overall score of 6 (with no band score less than 6) or equivalent

 Following successful completion of the first 3 undergraduate levels of the course, students with a Weighted Average Mark (WAM) above 60 progress to the postgraduate level of the course.
 Students cannot progress to the postgraduate level of study without completing all 24 credit points at undergraduate level.
 A WAM of less than 60 results in an alternative exit from D304 with award S320 Bachelor of Science.

-A Working with Children Check is required before commencing school experience in Trimester 3 of Year 3.
+A Working with Children Check and completion of CASPer selection is required before commencing school experience in Trimester 3 of Year 3.

 Students must complete:

-- 2 curriculum study units in first teaching specialist area
+- 2 curriculum study units in first teaching method area

-- 2 curriculum study units in second teaching specialist area
+- 2 curriculum study units in second teaching method area

 Students are also required to complete below two zero (0) credit point units ELN010 and ELN011 as part of the Literacy and Numeracy Test for Initial Teacher Education (LANTITE) and